Russian Main dishes

 • squash_cakes

-пельмени (Pelmeni) are similar to tortelloni stuffed with minced meat.
+Pelmeni are similar to tortelloni stuffed with minced meat.
 It is believed that originated out in Siberia and was a popular food staple for hunters on their long trips across this vast and cold part of Russia.
 Pelmeni can be prepared and stored frozen for a long period of time before cooking.
 Today Pelmeni is a frozen food easily cooked and served at home.
 Pelmeni is very popular during the dark and cold days of a Russian winter.

 pelmeni